Have Questions About BCSARA?

 Who are the members of the BC SAR Association?

 The members of the association are the 78 ground search and rescue groups throughout the province and their more than 3,000 (2,500 trained GSAR members, 500 members-in-training and over 100 resource members) unpaid professional volunteers.
+There are also Associate Organizational members, Honorary members and Requesting Agency members.

 How does the election process work?